On Rota-Baxter and Nijenhuis anti-flexible algebras: Anti-flexible Rota-Baxter algebras

 \section{Anti-flexible Rota-Baxter algebras}

-In this section, we give basic definitions and properties related to anti-flexible Rota-Baxter algebras.
-We derive pre-anti-flexible algebra structure form anti-flexible Rota-Baxter algebra and derive left(right)-symmetric algebra associated. \begin{defi} Let $(A, \cdot)$ be an anti-flexible algebra.
-A linear map $R_B:A\rightarrow A$ is said to be a Rota-Baxter operator of weight $\lambda\in \mathbb{K}$ if for any $a,b\in A,$
+In this section, we present basic definitions and properties of anti-flexible Rota-Baxter algebras.
+We construct a pre-anti-flexible algebra structure from a given anti-flexible Rota-Baxter algebra and derive their associated left- and right-symmetric algebras. \begin{definition} Let $(A, \cdot)$ be an anti-flexible algebra.
+A linear map $R_B:A\rightarrow A$ is said to be a Rota-Baxter operator of weight $\lambda\in \mathbb{K}$ if